reformcollective/reform-next-starter/README.md

 1. (Optional) Install Node
    You don't strictly need Node, since pnpm will download it for you.
 If you do want to install node globally, you can do so with pnpm: `pnpm env use --global lts`

+1. (Optional) Configure wireit
+   Wireit by default will run tasks in parallel where possible.
+It suppresses logs when doing so, unless there's an error.
+If you want to see verbose logging output, you can set an environment variable to configure the behavior.
+You can also disable parallel runs entirely in a similar fashion.
+See their readme for more details: https://github.com/google/wireit#environment-variables

+   I've configured my default logger to be `WIREIT_LOGGER=metrics`